Alpharetta DUI Lawyers

 Alpharetta Municipal Court and Alpharetta Court Services are located at 113690 GA-9, Milton, GA 30004.
 A map of the location of Alpharetta Municipal Court and Alpharetta Court Services is below:

-The Governor’s Office of Highway Safety (Georgia GOHS) and the National Highway Traffic Safety Administration (NHTSA) are constantly posting on social media warnings about DUIs.
-Here are recent posts on Facebook and X (formerly Twitter) by Alpharetta Department of Public Safety, the Georgia Governor’s Office of Highway Safety (Georgia GOHS) and NHTSA about the dangers of impaired driving, to not drive drunk, and drive sober.
+The Governor’s Office of Highway Safety (Georgia GOHS) and the National Highway Traffic Safety Administration (NHTSA) constantly post warnings about DUIs on social media.
+Here are recent posts on Facebook and X (formerly Twitter) by Alpharetta Department of Public Safety, the Georgia Governor’s Office of Highway Safety (Georgia GOHS) and NHTSA about the dangers of impaired driving, to never drink and drive and to drive sober:

 If you are facing an Alpharetta DUI charge, a license suspension action, or have been ticketed for a serious traffic offense, call our experienced Alpharetta DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Contact us today at 404.816.8777.